 Our past trip participants have expressed an overwhelming pleasure from their journey to what is perhaps the world's most exclusive tourist destination – Bhutan.
 The Royal Government's policy of environmental preservation has left a country unspoiled and pristine.
 Its severe restrictions on inbound visitors coupled with the honour of never being colonized has kept ancient lifestyle and traditions intact.
 The Bhutanese emit an inward and exterior peace that make visitors feel warm and welcome.

 2020 Departure Dates and Costs

-Nature, Culture and birding with company owner Catherine Evans and local escort Duptho Rinzin and Bhutanese sites guides
+Nature, Culture and Birding - a signature trip with company owner Catherine Evans and local escort Duptho Rinzin and Bhutanese sites guides

 April 20 - May 5, 2020 (travelling overland from Paro to Samdrop Jongkar)